pra465/Namaste-React/README.md

 ** Lazy loading - when app is initially loaded then grocery is not loaded.

 ** Grocery is loaded when we go to the grocery url

+# Episode 10 Jo dikhta hai vo bikta hai

+Ways to add styling in react

+** CSS, SAAS -> not a recomended way in react.

+** styled components -> most companies use this

+** Material UI, Bootstrap, chkara ui

+** Tailwind works with all the frameworks, we can use it with js as well.

+** if a specific class does not exist then we can write that like -> w-[200px]

+** Tailwind is lightweight.

+# Episode 11 Data is the new oil

+** Higher order functions -
+Higher order component is a function which takes a component and returns a component